ciao-chung/ciao-vue-dialog/README.md

 You can do anything when user dismiss confirm by config **callback** property

-If you don't want to anything, you can skip this property
+If you don't want to do anything after dismiss, you can skip this property

 ```javascript
 export default {